BigChungus21220/planet-hoppers/README.md

 Best experienced in survival

-Use /playsound ek.cosmo to play the music
+Use /playsound ek.cosmo @s to play the music

 .